 All new students accepted to the program are required to be current on the following immunizations before you will be allowed to begin your first year of pharmacy school.
-A form is provided at this link that the student may use to list the dates of the various shots they have had: http://www.ttuhsc.edu/studenthealth/documents/Offical_Immunization_2009.pdf.
+A form is provided at this link that the student may use to list the dates of the immunizations.

 It is required that supporting documentation must be attached to the form upon submission to the Office of Student Affairs.

 - Hepatitis B--3 doses, generally 1st and 2nd doses one month apart, the 3rd dose four to six months after the first dose, or quantitative titer demonstrating immunity.
 The hepatitis B third dose may be received during the first semester of pharmacy school due to the length of time required to obtain the full 3-doses. - MMR-- (Measles, 2 doses one month apart, or serological titer demonstrating immunity to Mumps and Rubella).
-Measles, Mumps, and Rubella the titer must demonstrate immunity to all three diseases. - Varicella--2 doses one month apart, or serological titer demonstrating immunity - Tdap (Tetanus,1 adult dose is required with Diphtheria and acellular Pertussis).
-Must have been received within the last five years. - Tb Skin Testing--Testing within the past twelve months.
+Measles, Mumps, and Rubella the titer must demonstrate immunity to all three diseases. - Varicella--2 doses one month apart, or serological titer demonstrating immunity - Tdap (Tetanus, 1 adult dose is required with Diphtheria and acellular Pertussis).
+Must have been received within the last five years. - TB Skin Testing-Two step TB skin test.
 The CDC DOES NOT recognize a previous history of BCG as reason to not take a yearly Tb skin test.
-Therefore, unless you have had a POSITIVE Tb skin test, a Tb skin test within the past 12 months is required.
-If you had a POSITIVE Tb skin test in the past, a report indicating a negative chest x-ray taken within the previous twelve months is required.
-If you have previously had a positive Tb skin test or if you were exposed to a suspected or confirmed +Tb patient, you are requested to view and answer the questions on the TB Questionnaire, which can be found at this link under Resources and Links: http://www.ttuhsc.edu/sop/academicinfo/.

-- Meningococcal--One booster dose of Meningococcal vaccine (MCV) Adult. - CPR--All new students must obtain an American Heart Association Basic Life Support for Healthcare Providers Certification.
+Therefore, unless you have had a POSITIVE TB skin test, a TB skin test within the past 12 months is required.
+If you had a POSITIVE TB skin test in the past, a report indicating a negative chest x-ray taken within the previous twelve months is required.
+TTUHSC will also accept IGRA (T-SPOT or quantiferon) testing in place of a TB test If you have previously had a positive TB skin test or if you were exposed to a suspected or confirmed +TB patient, you are requested to view and answer the questions on the TB Questionnaire, which can be found at this link under Resources and Links: https://student.ttuhsc.edu/pharmacy/current/ - Meningococcal--One booster dose of Meningococcal vaccine (MCV) Adult. - CPR--All new students must obtain an American Heart Association Basic Life Support for Healthcare Providers Certification.
 Only the American Heart Association CPR is accepted.